Should You Grow Your Own Cannabis? A Guide to Help You Decide.

 Conclusion: Should You Grow Your Own Cannabis?

 However, if you’re not ready to commit to the daily attention and financial investment, it might be better to stick with buying from a dispensary for now.
-There’s no rush—when you’re ready to start growing, you’ll know it.
+There’s no rush, when you’re ready to grow, you’ll know it.

 By considering the financial investment, time commitment, and space requirements, you can make an informed decision about whether growing your own cannabis is right for you.